What is the ApoB Test?

 The ApoB test measures your body’s level of Apolipoprotein B-100 (also simply known as ApoB).
 ApoB is a protein that helps carry cholesterol and other important compounds through your bloodstream to the tissues that need them.
 Testing for this protein helps doctors quantify the number of potentially dangerous cholesterol-carrying particles in your body, thus giving insight into your risk of heart disease.

 ApoB is one of several tests used to measure cholesterol levels, and its adoption by medical professionals has been slow (though Europe is slightly ahead).
 The reasons for this lag are contested.
 For instance, some authors (and doctors) cite the test’s added costs as an obstacle; others point out that ApoB testing is very inexpensive.
-Many clinicians still rely on traditional cholesterol tests to gauge heart health risk, including LDL-C and triglyceride measurements.
+Many clinicians still rely on traditional cholesterol tests to gauge heart health risk, including LDL cholesterol and triglyceride measurements.
 But ApoB testing provides important information that these other tests may miss.

 What does ApoB Measure?

-To understand how ApoB predicts heart disease risk, we first need to step back and understand cholesterol.
+To understand how ApoB predicts cardiovascular risk, we first need to step back and understand cholesterol.
 Cholesterol is a waxy substance, a type of fat (lipid) that’s essential for human life.
 It’s used by cells as a structural material (to build cell membranes and insulate nerve cells) and as a building block for important hormones (e.g. cortisol, estrogen, and testosterone).
 Every cell can make its own cholesterol, but it’s produced in the largest quantities by the intestines (which absorb and repackage some cholesterol from dietary sources) and the liver.
 These organs then export cholesterol to other cells and tissues via the bloodstream.
 But this step presents the body with a challenge: Cholesterol is hydrophobic.
 It does not disperse easily in the blood but instead clumps together like oil in water.
 The solution is a particle called a lipoprotein—a molecule that encases cholesterol in a hydrophilic shell so that it can travel through the blood in small, discrete parcels.

-There are many different types of lipoproteins that sequentially change into each other as triglycerides are offloaded.
+There are many different types of lipoprotein particles that sequentially change into each other as triglycerides are offloaded.
 At the beginning of this chain is the Very Low-Density Lipoprotein (VLDL) molecule.
 VLDLs are formed when your liver bundles cholesterol along with triglycerides (another fatty substance that stores energy) into a large, protein-wrapped molecule.
 This molecule is “low-density” in the sense that it floats in blood—it is buoyant.
 The VLDL is then sent out into your bloodstream, where it circulates until it encounters a cell with an open receptor (typically a smooth muscle cell or fat cell).
 The VLDL then deposits its triglycerides into the cell, which can store them or use them for immediate energy.

 Having lost some of its mass, the VLDL particle is now a smaller, less-buoyant molecule called an Intermediate Density Lipoprotein (IDL).
 These IDLs return to the liver, which removes about half of them from circulation.
 The other half is further stripped of triglycerides via a process called hydrolysis, which uses an enzyme (hepatic lipase) to break down the triglycerides into component parts.
 The IDLs have now become Low-Density Lipoproteins, or LDLs (commonly known as “bad cholesterol”).
 These are the smallest, densest lipoproteins yet, and they carry a very high concentration of cholesterol.
 LDL particles circulate in the bloodstream until they encounter a cell with an available LDL receptor, at which point they are absorbed by the cell (a process called endocytosis) and broken down into component parts.
 The cholesterol is then stored.
 When stored cholesterol passes a certain threshold, the cell slows its own production of cholesterol and of new LDL receptors.
-Over time, this can make it harder for LDL particles to deposit cholesterol, raising your circulating LDL levels.
+Over time, this can make it harder for LDL particles to deposit cholesterol, raising your circulating levels of LDL.
 Finally, there is a chemical variant of LDL called Lipoprotein(a) or Lp(a).
 The biological purpose of this particle remains unclear, but it may accelerate wound healing and tissue repair.

-The disease process can begin when an atherogenic lipoprotein breaches the walls of an artery.
+The disease process can begin when an atherogenic lipoprotein breaches the walls of a coronary artery.
 This kicks off an inflammatory process, attracting a type of waste-clearing immune cell called a macrophage.
 If there is too much cholesterol for the macrophage to clear, the macrophage becomes a less mobile, cholesterol-heavy “foam cell.”
 Over time, these foam cells can build up in hard atherosclerotic plaques.
 They can also release inflammatory chemicals (like chemokines and cytokines), which attract even more macrophages.
 Eventually, these arterial plaques can narrow your blood vessels and deprive your major organs of blood.
 They can also suddenly rupture and cause blood clots, blocking the blood vessel completely.
 This is how heart attacks and strokes occur.
 Lp(a) seems to contribute to this process by accelerating inflammation.

 Each of the four atherogenic lipoproteins contains a single ApoB protein, which wraps around the surface of the molecule and provides an essential part of the outer hydrophilic shell.
 This one-to-one ratio is important because it allows us to use ApoB as a surrogate marker.
 By tracking the number of ApoB-carrying molecules in your bloodstream, we can track the number of disease-promoting particles.

 There is another type of lipoprotein that is not atherogenic: High-Density Lipoprotein (HDL).
-Higher HDL levels have been linked to lower rates of cardiovascular disease (hence HDL’s nickname, the “good cholesterol”).
+Higher HDL cholesterol levels have been linked to lower rates of cardiovascular disease (hence HDL’s nickname, the “good cholesterol”).
 Historically, researchers have argued that this effect was due to HDL’s role in so-called reverse cholesterol transport, in which HDL molecules enter the arteries and remove cholesterol before it adds to atherosclerotic plaque.
 It has also been suggested that HDL dampens inflammation and oxidation in the arteries, helping prevent plaque formation.
 Recent research, however, has cast some doubt on this theory: Studies that used medication to elevate HDL levels did not produce the expected cardiovascular benefits, leaving researchers still investigating its role in heart disease.

 Even so, it is clear that HDL does not cause atherosclerotic heart disease.
 It also doesn’t carry an ApoB protein.
 This is convenient—it means an ApoB test only tracks atherogenic lipoproteins (VLDL, IDL, LDL, and Lp[a]) while ignoring neutral (or possibly beneficial) HDL particles.